directus/directus/docs/extensions/secure/execution-types.md

 }
 ```

 `optional` can be omitted and will default to `false`.

 `allowedUrls` contains an array of strings, which may be regex or use wildcard notation.

 ## Database Interactions

-Isolates do not have the abiltiy to access your collections by default.
-By enabling any of the Create/Read/Update/Delete (CRUD) execution types in your extension, you will be able to perform these actions.
+Isolates do not have the ability to access your collections by default.
+By enabling any of the Create/Read/Update/Delete
+(CRUD) execution types in your extension, you will be able to perform these actions.

 :::info No Single Item CRUD Operations